 Example 4-19 shows a complete vectorizable code example.
 The options required to build this example are listed within the introductory source code comments.
-The --cpu=name option must name a processor that has NEON technology, for example, Cortex-A8, Cortex-A9, or Cortex-A15.
+The --cpu=name option must name a processor that has NEON technology, for example, Cortex-A8 or Cortex-A9.

---diag_warning=optimizations can be used to view where vectorization optimization is applied.
+--diag\warning=optimizations can be used to view where vectorization optimization is applied.

-The use of promise enables the compiler to generate smaller and faster code.
+The use of \\promise enables the compiler to generate smaller and faster code.
 The code still works and vectorizes without these promises, but is then larger and slower.